The Business (Yung Berg song)

-"The Business" is the second official single (third overall) released from Yung Berg's debut album, Look What You Made Me.
-The track is produced by Rob Holladay and Yung Berg himself and features label mate Casha.
+"The Business" is the second official single (third overall) released from Yung Berg's debut and only album as a rapper, Look What You Made Me.
+The song contains a guest appearance from former Radio Killa signee Casha, and is produced by Rob Holladay and Yung Berg (now Hitmaka).
 It was released May 13, 2008.
-The single was certified gold by the RIAA on November 11, 2008, for sales of 500,000 copies.
+"The Business" peaked within the top 40 of the Billboard Hot 100 and received gold certification by the RIAA on November 11, 2008, for sales of 500,000 copies.

 Remix

 The official remix features K-Young, Pleasure P, Twista, Cap 1, Maino and Jim Jones.
 Another remix features Raheem DeVaughn.
 The video shows Yung Berg with his "business woman", giving her "business" morning and night.